Utah State vs. UNLV NCAA Football Odds, Plays and Insights | October 16, 2021

 Utah State vs. UNLV College Football Odds, Plays and Insights

-MWC foes meet when the Utah State Aggies (3-2, 0-0 MWC) visit the UNLV Rebels (0-5, 0-0 MWC) on Saturday, October 16, 2021 at Allegiant Stadium.
-Utah State is favored by a touchdown.
-The contest has a point total of 62.5.
+The Utah State Aggies (3-2, 0-0 MWC) visit the UNLV Rebels (0-5, 0-0 MWC) on Saturday, October 16, 2021 in matchup between MWC rivals at Allegiant Stadium.
+UNLV is a touchdown underdog.
+The point total is set at 62.5 for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.